Khongchai/dynamic_routes/README.md

 dynamicRoutesParticipator.pushFor(context, dynamicRoutesParticipator..getProgressFromCurrentPage() + 1);
 ```

-The method returns a list of `Future` of results from each of the page; you can await all of them like
+The method returns a list of `Future` of results from each of the pages; you can await all of them like
 so:

 ```dart